 - Do not embed text in graphics or images.
 If you use text in graphics/images make sure that you provide alternative text for users.
 Screen readers will not be able to read text in images.Example:

 This text is embedded in the image.
 A screen reader would not be able to read the text.
 Provide an alternative text or caption so that screen readers can read the image text to students with visual impairments.

 - Use of Contrast.
 Text is easier to read when there is a high degree of contrast between the text and the background.
 Black text on a white background is the standard for both print and the web, however, this may not be the ideal for all users.

 Good Black on White Good White on Black Bad Maroon on Black Bad Green on Red

 To ensure equal access, all required course materials provided in web links are expected to meet AA Standard of Compliance with the Web Content Accessibility Guidelines (WCAG) 2.0.
 All internal and external course links (both inside and outside of Canvas) should be evaluated by the WAVE Web Accessibility Evaluation Tool.

 It is important to recognize that there is no way to foresee every need that may arise in a class, but being proactive will make your teaching experience much more rewarding as you work with people with disabilities.
 Try to find tools and supplements that are accessible to all students.
-If you would like help in determining if a tool or application is accessible please contact Jeff Anderson, James Bowles, or Megan Garvy from the CTL.
+If you would like help in determining if a tool or application is accessible please contact Jeff Anderson, Patricia Herrera, or Megan Garvy from the CTL.